TuringGpt/Dashboard_Clone/envs/hr_management/tools/interface_5/policy.md

 - Create new leave request record with calculated remaining balance and set status to 'pending'
 - Log the leave request submission in the audit trail

+## Leave Request Date Calculation
+- Date Interpretation: The start date is included in the leave request days.
+The end date specified in the leave request is the day when the employee will return and is NOT included in the leave request days.
+- Example: A leave request from January 1st to January 5th means the employee is on leave for 4 days (January 1, 2, 3, 4) and returns to work on January 5th.
+- Calculate total leave days as: (end_date - start_date) where end_date is exclusive and start_date is inclusive.

 ### Leave Request Input Validation
 - Validate that the employee exists.
 If employee is not found, then output 'Halt: Invalid leave request details: [employee not found]'
 - Validate that leave type is valid (annual, sick, fmla, personal, bereavement, jury_duty).
 If leave type is invalid, then output 'Halt: Invalid leave request details: [invalid leave type]'